 Project SHARE is the Niagara Falls partner for Canadian Tire Jumpstart and The Big Play.
 The program assists children ranging from age 4 to 18 with the cost of playing organized sports and recreational activities up to $600 per child per year.

-Volunteers and clients tend plots at either Our Lady of Scapular or Glengate Alliance Church that grow food for our Emergency Food Program as well as for their own need.
+Volunteers and clients tend plots at Our Lady of Scapular Church, The Gate Alliance Church, and Westlane Secondary School that grow food for our Emergency Food Program as well as for their own need.
 Clients can sign up for a plot at either location at Project SHARE.
-For more information call Jo at 905-357-5121 x32
+For more information call Jo at 905-357-5121 x232

 Brushed Aside is a program in partnership with United Way of St. Catharines that can help clients in need of dentures or extractions.
 It is an interest free loan of up to $1000 with a minimum repayment of $10 per month.
-The Dental Cleaning Program can cover the cost of one cleaning per client per year for those without coverage.
+Please contact Francesca at 905-357-5121 x223.

 Ontario Electricity Support Program (OESP)